jvansch1/ycharts-wiki/Developer-Environment-Setup.md

 ```bash
 /sites/ycharts/scripts/restore_database.sh -c
 ```

-## Setup ycharts_systems
-Before you can fully complete the setup of your `ycharts` repo.
-You will need to setup the `ycharts_systems` repo.
-The reason for this is that the `ycharts_systems` repo contains the machine configuration code that is used to provision your vagrant box that serves as your local Linus VM for development.

-1. Follow the steps in this Wiki [`ycharts_systems` Developer Environment Setup](https://github.com/ycharts/ycharts_systems/wiki/Development-Environment-Setup#checkout-code).
-    - Start from the section [Checkout Code](https://github.com/ycharts/ycharts_systems/wiki/Development-Environment-Setup#checkout-code).
-The reason is some of the steps in the `ycharts` setup are also present in the `ycharts_systems` setup.
-There is no need to repeat these steps.

 ## Create Your Virtual Machine
 Now you will need to create your local Linux VM machine that will serve as your local development environment.